 In trying to keep my menu simple, I still very much want to keep my boys smiling.
 I think it’s the combination of meal planning around weather that doesn’t know what it’s doing.
 I’m drawn to eating warm dishes because it’s oddly cool for this time of year at the start of the week - then suddenly it’s too hot and nothing appeals.
 No one wants to slave away in the kitchen when it’s potentially hot (nor when your kitchen faces South like mine).
 I may be a dedicated and devoted housewife, but I’m no martyr, ha!

 I had written down the title of this recipe (found in an old wartime recipe booklet) on my weekly menu printable that decorates the fridge and Mr Darling looked at me quizzically wondering what on earth it was.
-“It’s mostly mashed potato darling”, I said.
+“It’s mostly mashed potato darling”, I declared.
 “Sold”, he said.
 He does love his mash!

 If you have growing and/or fussy little ones, or a husband who loves his potatoes this is sure to be a winner.
 Note that this is inspired by the original recipe, see notes below for why, it may shock you.